-- The impact of Makhaleng Dam and transfer scheme on the available yield from the ORP is significant, and it is thus important to utilize Makhaleng Dam to also release compensation water in support the ORP.
-The yield from a 3 MAR Makhaleng Dam is sufficient to support the ORP, as well as to supply the local Lesotho water requirements and transfer to Botswana, but within the limits of the available yield. - When the high Botswana water requirement needs to be transferred from Makhaleng Dam, there will not be water available for irrigation in Lesotho from Makhaleng Dam. - With the low Botswana transfer in place, Lesotho will be able to allocate between 40 to 77 million m3/a for irrigation, depending on the assurance of supply required for irrigation purposes. - The impact of the Low and High Botswana transfer option on the ORP is almost the same.
-This is due to the local Lesotho irrigation requirement that is added to the Low Scenario and not to the High Scenario. - The assurance of supply to users from the Makhaleng to Botswana transfer was found to be unacceptably low, based on the initial analyses carried out.
+- The impact of Makhaleng Dam and transfer scheme on the available yield from the ORP is significant, and it is thus important to utilize Makhaleng Dam to also release mitigation water in support the ORP.
+The yield from a 3 MAR Makhaleng Dam is sufficient to balance the ORP through mitigation releases, as well as to supply the local Lesotho water requirements and transfer to Botswana, but within the limits of the available yield. - When the high Botswana water requirement needs to be transferred from Makhaleng Dam, there will not be water available for irrigation in Lesotho from Makhaleng Dam in combination with mitigation releases to the ORP.. - With the low Botswana transfer in place plus mitigation releases to the ORP, Lesotho will be able to allocate between 40 to 77 million m3/a for irrigation, depending on the assurance of supply required for irrigation purposes.

+- The impact of the Low and High Botswana transfer option on the ORP is almost the same.
+This is due to the local Lesotho irrigation requirement that is added to the Low Scenario and not to the High Scenario. - The assurance of supply to users from the Makhaleng to Botswana transfer was found to be unacceptably low, based on the initial analyses carried out which included mitigation releases to balance the ORP water balance.
 It was found that the assurance of supply is quite sensitive to the operating rule used for Makhaleng Dam.
 The operating rule was then accordingly adjusted, and the assurance of supply was significantly improved without jeopardizing the water supply assurance available at the ORP.
 Further improvement in the water supply and related assurance from Makhaleng Dam is still required.
 It is thus recommended that this be investigated in more detail as part of the feasibility study.